FAQs: Recording consent

 What type of link should we choose if SDRs schedule meetings for reps?

-The answer depends on how common this scenario is in your org:
+The answer depends on how common this scenario is in your company:

-Workaround if your org is using Google Meet or Microsoft Teams: The AE should create a "forever meeting” in their calendar, and link it to their personal consent page in their Gong profile.
+Reps who use Google Meet or Microsoft Teams should create a recurring meeting with no end date in their calendar, and link it to their personal consent page in their Gong profile.

 What do team members need to do to match their consent page link with their personal provider link?